Wizcorp/node-memcached-transactions/README.md

 ### new MemcachedTransaction(memcachedClient, [options])

 Where options is an optional object containing:

+#### simulate (boolean)

-* `simulate` (boolean), which if true does not write anything to the memcached server, but instead outputs all scheduled operations to console.
+If true does not write anything to the memcached server, but instead outputs all scheduled operations to console.
 This way operation bundling and discarding can be inspected for correctness.

+#### debug (boolean)

-* `debug` (boolean), which if true outputs every memcached operation to console.
+If true outputs every memcached operation to console.

 ### myTransaction.commit([cb])